soabase/soabase-halva/halva/src/main/java/io/soabase/halva/sugar/README.md

 #### Iterable/Iterator

-These allow wrapping single objects as Iterators or Iterables so that can be iterated over or streamed.
+These allow wrapping single objects as Iterators or Iterables so that they can be iterated over or streamed.

 ```
 import static io.soabase.halva.sugar.Sugar.Iterable;